tiktok-privacy-innovation/PETSQL/README.md

 # PETSQL

 PETSQL is a framework for secure collaborative data analysis based on Secure Multi-Party Computation (MPC), and its core capabilities are supported by [PETAce](https://github.com/tiktok-privacy-innovation/PETAce).
-PETSQL is designed to be compatible with traditional SQL engines and primarily comprises the following parts:
+PETSQL integrates MPC with the Spark big data engine and allow users to initiate collaborative computing tasks using standard SQL statements.
+Designed specifically for big data privacy needs, the framework encapsulates data objects and computational operations.
+As a result, by enabling the framework to handle big data objects and tasks, we can seamlessly extend big data support without requiring any front-end modifications.
+PETSQL primarily comprises the following parts:

 - `Compiler` and `Transporter`: A compiler parses SQL statements and schema information into a structured logical execution plan.
 A transporter takes into account the characteristics of MPC and rewrites the logical execution plan into real processes.